geomagpy/IMBOT/README.md

 Mailing addresses for IMOs are obtained in the following order:

-1. mailinglist.cfg
+1. conf/mailinglist.cfg
-2. localmailrep.json
+2. memory/memory_email.json (addresses extracted earlier from READMEs)
 3. mail addresses extracted from the one-minute submissions (readme file)

-Mailing addresses extracted from the one-minute submissions are also stored locally in a json file called localmailrep.json.
+Mailing addresses extracted from the one-minute submissions are also stored locally in a json file called memory/memory_emails.json.
 This is important as step3 one-minute data has no readme files any more.

 Fallback addresses, i.e. data checker if observatory has not yet been assigned to a specific data checker, the address of the system administrator and imbots mailingaddress are part of the general configuration file.